political-memory/blog-memopol/content/pages/contribute.md

 * Interface for owner of the instance to search for votes, then add voting recommendations on it with preview

-* 3 points of view on the data:
+* 3 points of view on the data :
     - by voting recommendations
     - by country/groups/politicals parties
     - by individuals

-(we concluded that this was the 3 way you'll want to look at those data)
+(these are the 3 ways you'll want to look at the data we use)

-Already having all of that would be a very good start and a lot of work
+Already having all of that would be a very good start and a lot of work.

-## What we have now :
-    -  nearly nothing

-## Needs we can draw from this :
-    - nearly everything